wildREA/computerComponentsTracker/README.md

 ### Installation

 _The software does not require a specific .NET Runtime to work.
-It is a self-contained program._
+It is self-contained._

 1. Get the latest version at [Releases](https://github.com/wildREA/computerComponentsTracker/releases/)
 2. Extract the `.zip` folder's files into a personally preferred location
 3. Run taskmanagerv2.exe
 5. Click `Install`

-The program will automatically run after installation, resulting in popping up on your screen.
+The software will automatically run after installation, resulting in popping up on your screen.
 You should be able to see different hardware statistics of your system.
 Do not worry about an Unknown Publisher warning.
 It usually stems from an unsigned software.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>